 Inside Every Successful Tank Mix, There's An Adjuvant

-As 2020 planting continues across the United States, have you taken a moment to consider how adjuvant selection will impact pesticide performance this season?
+As planting ramps up across the United States, have you taken a moment to consider how adjuvant selection will impact pesticide performance this season?
 If you’re thinking, “I don’t need to use an adjuvant,” you’re not alone.
 Belief in the use of adjuvants has changed over the years, especially since the invention of co-formulation systems containing “in-can” adjuvants.
 Many farmers believe they don’t need another adjuvant in the tank, but this is a potentially costly mistake.
 We’ve known for decades that top-quality adjuvants have the power to double pesticide effectiveness!
 This fact remains despite advancements in pesticide technologies.
 Today, as the desire to do more with less increases, adding the right adjuvant to your tank mix can make all the difference in your results.

 To understand adjuvant selection, let’s start with water.
 After all, water is the most commonly used pesticide application carrier.
 Water offers minimal droplet coverage, and over time, declining usage and lower spray volumes have reduced it even more.
 This is a nightmare for things like translocated pesticides because their active ingredients need to effectively move to and sufficiently accumulate at a site of action.
 That’s where using a non-ionic, spreader-type adjuvant like Induce can really go the distance.
 Its free fatty acid formulation not only lowers droplet tension, which increases pesticide coverage, but it also slows the evaporation rate, allowing for longer absorption times.